CUSTOMER ANALYTICS2025-11-12

 Every interaction with the customer is an opportunity to make an informed decision about whether to act.

-This kind of mapping will help you identify how to improve your products and services and move your business forward.
+This type of mapping will help you identify areas for improvement in your products and services, and move your business forward.

-Customer journey mapping is a process that large corporations have used for years, but now, thanks to rapid advances in technology, it has found its way into the hands of small businesses as well.
+Customer journey mapping is a process that large corporations have used for years; however, thanks to rapid advances in technology, it has now also found its way into the hands of small businesses.

-It provides a company with the opportunity to ensure it is not neglecting any important customer interaction.
+It provides a company with the opportunity to ensure it is not neglecting any critical customer interaction.

-To get the most out of a customer journey map, give it plenty of time and focus on it rather than moving from task to task.
-This will help you fully understand your audience’s needs and wants.
+To get the most out of a customer journey map, allocate sufficient time and focus on it, rather than moving from task to task.
+This will help you fully understand your audience's needs and wants.

 Customer Experience Journey Map Stages